 Article Manifesters add new articles to the website as and when they are published.
 How the articles read and are presented is up to them.

 The Outreach Team helps the journal to grow by finding new talent for the team and new partnership opportunities.
 They're also in charge of running journal conferences and events.
 These roles involve more of a fluctuating time commitment: the run up to our annual conference in October is a particularly busy time, and the commitment at other times of the year depends largely on events in your local area.

 Ambassadors help to promote the journal across their regions.
 Public speaking experience, a passion for STEM communication and prior involvement in STEM activities is desirable.

 Partnership Managers help to maintain partnerships with companies, institutions and individuals.
-Very much responsibility rest on their shoulders for it is they who represent the journal before potential partners.

 Conference Organisers help to organise the journal's conferences and events.